 At this point, seal the lid and cook on high pressure for 5 minutes then follow with a quick release.
 Remember since this is pasta you'll want to release in short bursts in order to prevent any sort of mess from the pasta water if there is any.

 You can serve immediately, however, I do suggest a rest time of five minutes.
+Be sure to make some Air Fryer Garlic Bread to enjoy with this!
 The leftovers can be stored in an airtight container for up to one week.

 Instant Pot Cheesy Ziti (Johnny Marzetti)

 - 1 pound Italian sausage not in casing

 - ½ teaspoon hot red pepper flakes can be increased to one